junglok/tem-docs/docs/service/util.md

 ## **cluster.mydata**

-Users can perform the following command (`cluster.mydata`) to check storage quota limit, usage ratio and so on. `cluster.mydata` tool is available on all the login nodes.
+Run the `cluster.mydata` command to check storage quota limits, usage ratios, and more.
+This tool is available on all login nodes.

 ```bash
 $> which cluster.mydata